w3c/webrtc-rtptransport/api-outline.md

   required AllowSharedBufferSource payload;
   // Causes padding bit to be set and padding added when serializing if > 0. unsigned long paddingBytes = 0;

+  // These are used for specifiying what MID and RID to use,
+  // and may be sent over the wire as SSRCs,
+  // not necessarily the value of header extension.
+  // TODO: Needs to be removed (just MID), or needs a rule for what if you use a value that doesn't match the RtpSendStream readonly attribute DOMString? mid;
+  readonly attribute DOMString? rid;
 }

 dictionary RTCRtpHeaderExtensionInit {